mikaelho/pythonista-uiconstraints/README.md

 ![GridView packing options](https://raw.githubusercontent.com/mikaelho/pythonista-uiconstraints/master/images/gridview.jpeg)

-Right now this class is part of the [anchor](https://github.com/mikaelho/pythonista-uiconstraints) module, but I might split it later.
+Right now this class is part of the [anchor](https://github.com/mikaelho/pythonista-uiconstraints) module, even if it does not use constraints - might split it later.